IBM/stomp/utils/README.md

  * -h or --help : This outputs the usage information
  * -s or --save-stdout  : This saves the output of each STOMP run into the file.
- * -p or --pre-gen-tasks : This instructs STOMP to pre-generate the task information (at the start of the run).
-This results in a consistent set of tasks across the runs; it is effectively a "dynamically-generated" trace.
- * -a or --arrival-trace : This will cause the first run of a STOMP simulation to generate a trace, which will then be used as an arrival trace by every succeeding STOMP simulation run.
-This guarantees that the task arrival time and task_types are consistent across all the STOMP simulations and provides an exact trace of that first simulation (which can be used in future simulations, etc.).
-Note that the trace is used as an "arrival" trace and not an "input" trace because the run_all.py script alters (scales) the standard deviations across runs, and the input trace fixes the task service times (which the arrival trace does not).
- * -i or --input-trace : This will cause the first run of a STOMP simulation to generate a trace, which will then be used as an input trace by every succeeding STOMP simulation run.
-This guarantees that the task arrival time and task_types are consistent across all the STOMP simulations, as well as the task service times.
-This is NOT a useful option when scaling the standard deviation factors...
- * -u or --user-trace : This indicates that the run_all_2.py run should use a set of pre-defined user traces.
-Currently this uses traces with the name format user_gen_trace_stdf_NNN.trc in the stomp/user_traces directory.
-GThese traces are used as input traces (and thus keyed to the StDev Factor value, i.e. one trace per StDev Factor) but will dynamically react to the Mean Arrival Time Scaling factor parameter of the STOMP run.
-This allows the runs to use consistent task service times (and scaled task arrival trates) across a number of different policies and arrival time scalings.
+ * -u or --user-trace : This indicates that the run_all.py run should use a set of pre-defined user traces.
+Currently this uses traces with the name format user_gen_trace.trc in the stomp/user_traces directory.
+These traces are used as input traces.
+This allows the runs to use consistent arrival times across a number of different policies and arrival time scalings.

-*The following only currently apply to run_all_2.py*
+*The following only currently apply to run_all.py*
  * -c or --csv-out : This indicates that the summary output files should be written in CSV (comma separated value) format.

 ### In-Script Options